 Probably the most concise way to describe my beliefs is to say that I’m a Messianic Jew or a Christian who values the Hebrew roots of our faith.
 My parents came into a 7th-day Sabbath keeping group called Worldwide Church of God before they married, and so I was born into this faith.
-Worldwide split over doctrinal change when I was just a few years old, and now my whole family attends with a group called United Church of God.
-I also attend with a Messianic group every week.
+Worldwide split over doctrinal change when I was just a few years old, and I’ve been a part of a variety of different Sabbath-keeping and Messianic groups throughout my life.
+Currently, my whole family attends with a group called United Church of God.

 Some key differences between my beliefs and those of “mainstream” Christian groups is that I keep the Holy Days outlined in Lev.
 23, observe clean and unclean meat laws from Lev.
 11 and Deut.
 14, and don’t believe that “Trinity” (a word never used in scripture) is the best way to describe the nature of God.
 To elaborate on that last statement, I believe that the God-family consists of two beings — God the Father and Jesus Christ the Son (Yeshua haMashiach).
 I see the Holy Spirit as a manifestation of Their power, Their divine essence, and the part of God (Elohim) that communicates with our human spirit.

 - What Is The Holy Spirit?

 - Who Was ‘God’ In The Old Testament?